DrMikeyA/minikube-example/README.md

 1. Optimise the docker image, could potentially use a more efficient image for production
 2. Add in more documentation about the deployed configuration code
+3. `make clean` tidy up to remove all python compiled files